Play it Forward

 Dave Traver

-I'm a lawyer who helps people with disabilities, and I joined this music foundation because I couldn't afford clarinet lessons as a kid — missing that opportunity stuck with me.
-Now my daughter Maria takes piano lessons at PIF.
-I've been on lots of boards for schools and libraries, so I help make sure everything runs smoothly.
-I love music, I even went to Woodstock as a teenager and still love music from the 60s like Joni Mitchell and Bob Dylan.
+I'm a retired lawyer with a career of helping people with disabilities.
+I joined our music foundation because I couldn't afford clarinet lessons as a kid — missing that opportunity stuck with me.
+I've served on public and nonprofit boards, and I use that experience to make sure everything runs smoothly at the Foundation.
+I love music, I went to Woodstock as a teenager and I still love music from the 60s like Joni Mitchell and Bob Dylan.

 • Ronni Sullivan